How to Treat a Poison Ivy Rash

 • Poison ivy can grow as an erect shrub, a winding vine, or simply along the ground.

 • Seedlings of the boxelder tree look similar to poison ivy with three leaves, but they do not have berries and are yellow in the autumn.
-The leaves of Virginia creeper also look similar to those of poison ivy, but Virginia creeper has five leaflets rather than three.
+The leaves of the Virginia creeper also look similar to those of poison ivy, but the Virginia creeper has five leaflets rather than three.

 • Poison ivy is especially common around fences or along roadways.